Presidential podium in rose garden of the white house

 The QUEST Economic Update summarizes the latest key economic and employment trends.

-Expiration and change dates of various tax provisions may encourage year-end legislation
+Expiration and change dates of various tax provisions may increase focus on tax policy

-Several tax provisions are scheduled to sunset or change over the next few years, which may lead to a push to include them in legislation.
+Several tax provisions are scheduled to sunset or change over the next few years, which may be a focus in an election year.

 How the metaverse and Web3 are creating novel tax issues